-Skills of this sort are invaluable in preparing students for graduate school, seminary, law school, teaching, and a host of non-academic careers.
-In fact, Philosophy majors routinely receive some of the highest scores on the Graduate Record Exam (GRE), the Law School Admissions Test (LSAT), and the Graduate Management Admissions Test (GMAT).
+In short, Philosophy can help you cultivate the skills and qualities necessary for excelling in a wide variety of careers, both academic and professional.
+In fact, philosophy majors routinely receive some of the highest scores on the Graduate Record Exam (GRE), the Law School Admissions Test (LSAT), and the Graduate Management Admissions Test (GMAT).

 Philosophy in the news

 The value of a philosophy degree has been getting considerable attention in the press.
 The New York Times, The Atlantic Monthly, The Chronicle of Higher Education, Wall Street Journal, and other news outlets have praised philosophy for its ability to teach enduring, transferable skills that withstand volatile economies. (click here for details).